Faristol/firefox-accessibility-extension/README.md

 ## To run it locally:

 To load the extension:
-1. Enter the URL `about:debugging#/runtime/this-firefox` in your browser.
+1. Enter the URL `about:debugging#/runtime/this-firefox` in your firefox browser.
 2. Click on "Load Temporary Add-on".
 3. Select the `manifest.json` file.
 4. Press "Refresh".